AbiJays/Introduction-to-Lists/lists.md

 ## Commence listing

-In order to create a list we need a variable to name it, let's create that same Task List but because you cannot use spaces within variable names we will follow convention and use an underscore to separate the words.
-There are other naming conventions but this is not important right now as this is what we are going to use.
+We start by giving our list a name and because you cannot use spaces within variables we will follow convention and use an underscore to separate the words.
+We will type task_list

 In lists.py we are going to type our variable name of: